montag/vue-audioworklet-demo/README.md

 # Vue Audioworklet Demo

-This is simple demo of an AudioWorklet used within a vuecli3 project loaded via webpack4 and worklet-loader.
+This is simple demo of an AudioWorklet loaded via webpack4 and worklet-loader within a standard vuecli3 project.

 NOTE: This demo will only work in browsers that support AudioWorklet, notably, Chrome and Opera.

+The demo will play either a embedded ogg file or use the local microphone.

 ![example](docs/worklet-demo.gif)